solana-labs/solana-program-library/docs/src/stake-pool.md

 This can also be useful in a few situations:

-* Create a private stake pool
+* Control who deposits into the stake pool
 * Prohibit a form of deposit.
-For example, the manager only wishes to have SOL deposits, so they set a stake deposit authority
+For example, the manager only wishes to have SOL deposits, so they set a stake deposit authority, making it only possible to deposit a stake account if that authority signs the transaction.
 * Maintenance mode.
-If the pool needs more time to reset fees or otherwise, the manager can temporarily make the pool private
+If the pool needs time to reset fees or otherwise, the manager can temporarily restrict new deposits by setting deposit authorities.

 Note: in order to keep user funds safe, withdrawals are always permitted.